Grounding for Control Transformers

 If the load is connected from outside to outside, it will receive 240V.
 In this manner, the voltage outputs are the same, but the lower and higher voltages are both confined to a single output wire, allowing for very deliberate control.

+Figure 4.
 The second strategy in which one of the outside wires is connected to ground, making it the neutral.
 Center to neutral provides 120V and outside to neutral provides 240V.

-A Review of Grounding Control Transformers
+Review of Control Transformer Grounding

 Transformers are common devices, but the connections and operations can sometimes be confusing.
 Often, they are simply connected to a control circuit with hopes of correct operation but without clear understanding of the operation.